zSupremoz/100-days-of-code/log.md

 **Today's Progress** - Added full support for the GW2 Character Randomizer.

 **Thoughts:** - Last thing I plan to do to it for now is finish the GW1 Character Randomizer

+### Day 13: May 25, 2020

+**Today's Progress** - Cleaned up some code on the Desktop Randomizer for my sanity.

+**Thoughts:** - I should really start working on that again soon.

+### Day 14: May 26, 2020

+**Today's Progress** - Finished up my Garden Warfare 1 Randomizer for the website.

+**Thoughts:** - With the main functionality done I plan on slowly returning to my desktop randomizer more to add more to it.